hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getTokenBalances"></a>
 # **getTokenBalances**
-> TokenBalanceGetResponse getTokenBalances(page, size, orderBy, ascending, filter)
+> TokenBalanceGetResponse getTokenBalances(page, size, orderBy, ascending, getLatest, tokenId, walletId)

 Get information for all token balances defined for your application.